-In the introduction it was mentioned that an MPG with partial-observation can be transformed into an MPG with limited-observation.
-This translation allows us to extend the notions of FAC and forcibly FAC games to the larger class of MPGs with partial-observation.
+In the introduction it was mentioned that an MPG with partial observation can be transformed into an MPG with limited observation.
+This translation allows us to extend the notions of FAC and forcibly FAC games to the larger class of MPGs with partial observation.
 In this section we will investigate the resulting algorithmic effect of this translation on the decision problems we have been considering.

-The idea behind the translation is to take subsets of the observations and restrict transitions to those that satisfy the limited-observation requirements.
-The full details can be found in the appendix.